mightymensa/rag-portal/ReadME.md

-# Flask server serving requests to a Data Retrieval model from Ollama
+# Flask server serving requests to a Retrieval-augmented generation model from Ollama

 ## Requirements
 - Ollama